What-Is-A-Username/barcode-identifier-api/README.md

 The following procedure starts the app and the worker, each in a different terminal.
 Once the terminal is closed, both the app and worker close.

 Open a terminal and run the API server.
 This is the web server that serves the API and allows the user to access information.
+You may need to have the SSL certificates available.
 ```
 uwsgi --ini barcode_identifier_api_uwsgi.ini
+# Alternative which doesn't setup the server
+# source env_barcode/bin/activate
+# python manage.py runserver
 ```

 Open another terminal and run the worker queue used to perform the BLAST searches.
 ```
-celery -A barcode_identifier_api worker --loglevel=INFO -Q BarcodeQueue.fifo
+celery -A barcode_identifier_api worker --loglevel=INFO -Q BarcodeQueue.fifo -B -s /var/log/celery/celerybeat-schedule -c 1
 ```

 ### Option 3: Development on a localhost